Faja Laboratory Research | Overview

 Can existing training programs be adapted for clinical use?
 Which aspects of behavior and neural function change in response to intervention?

-How can we understand the vast differences in children with autism spectrum disorders?
-Do we see the same patterns in typical development?
-Can we better predict which individuals will respond to interventions or may benefit from combinations of treatments?
+How can we understand the vast differences in children on the autism spectrum?
+Do we see the same patterns in neurotypical development?
+Can we better predict which individuals will respond to interventions or may benefit from combinations of interventions?

 Autism spectrum disorders

-What risk factors are associated with specific aspects of autism?
+What factors increase the likelihood of specific aspects of autism?
 How can we better measure the strengths and challenges of all individuals on the autism spectrum?
 How can we better understand and support people on the spectrum later in life?

 Learn more about current and future projects in the Faja Lab.